Michedev/Prototypical-Networks-Few-Zero-Shot/readme.md

 To reproduce the results of Zero Shot CUB dataset download the preprocessed dataset at this [link](https://mega.nz/file/iDpXCCaL#j5AI-LKKJqgygjIsWtBN1Ow_-yDs1f36Ki8PHtesgB0).

-The archive contains GoogleLeNet visual features of CUB images and class features used as metadata features.
+The archive contains GoogleLeNet visual features of CUB images and class features.

 ### Resume training